rkruegs123/jax-dna/README.md

 - For first neighbor function, can probably just use partition.neighbor_list
   - Will have to see if smap elevates the neighbor function at all, hoewver.
 I think not -- i.e. `smap.pair_neighbor_list` only elevates `fn` to *use* a neighbor list.
 The neighbor function produced by `partition.neighbor_list` should be all we need...
   - The one negative is that `partition.neighbor_list` appears to only be built for defining a radius w.r.t to some metric.
 I imagine the neighbor list in oxDNA is more complicated than that...

+July 30, 2022
+- So, `partition.neighbor_list` is exactly what we want, but it doesn't support `RigidBody` yet.
+Emailed Sam.
+  - Note that by fixing the format as `partition.OrderedSparse`, we can assure that `i < j` for a pair `(i, j)` in the neighbor list.
+So, we can enforce the direction that gets passed to the potentials!
+- In the meantime, we should just implement all the potentials.
+Note the above ability to constrain the direction when doing so.